thomsonreuters/datafusion-graphfeed-java-sdk/README.md

 ## Overview

-This is a Java SDK that can be used in your project to consume the Data Fusion Graph Feed API.
+This is a SDK that can be used in any JVM-based project to consume the Data Fusion Graph Feed API.

 ## Getting started